-- The servo drives shall be spaced with a gap (A) of 5mm laterally.
-Keep the required space of 50mm clear above and below the servo drive and do not cover air inlets and outlets with cables. - The servo drive will shut down if the temperature on the PCB, below the power stage, reaches 70°C.
+- The servo drives shall be spaced with a gap of 10mm laterally. - Do not cover air inlets and outlets with cables. - The servo drive will shut down if the temperature on the PCB, below the power stage, reaches 70°C.